thirdweb-dev/contracts/docs/DropERC1155.md

-*Lets a module admin set a maximum number of claim per wallet.*
+*Lets a contract admin set a maximum number of NFTs of a tokenId that can be claimed by any wallet.*

 #### Parameters